kaiiiz/hugo-theme-monochrome/exampleSite/content/en/layouts/balloon/docs.md

 ## Headless Bundle

-Hugo supports an amazing feature called **Headless Bundle**, which elegantly resolved the resouces publish issue.
+Hugo supports an amazing feature called **Headless Bundle**, which elegantly resolved the resources publish issue.

-For example, if you don't want to publish the resouces of the balloon layout, you can create a leaf bundle and specified `headless = true` in `index.md`'s front-matter.
+For example, if you don't want to publish the resources of the balloon layout, you can create a leaf bundle and specified `headless = true` in `index.md`'s front-matter.
 These resources will only be used during rendering process.
 In other word, no file will be generated to `/public` folder.

 Checkout [Headless Bundle](https://gohugo.io/content-management/page-bundles/#headless-bundle) for more details.